Welcome to the Medical Cannabis Resource Center Action page for the Campaign to Add PTSD

 Welcome to MERCYs web pages dedicated to information on Action for the Campaign to Add PTSD and related items of interest.

 JOIN the CAMPAIGN!
-Medical Cannabis for PTSD for Veterans, Police, Firefighters and Other American Citizens The latest effort to add PTSD to the List of Qualifying Conditions to Register with the Oregon Medical Marijuana Program is in Denial.
-We are sad to report that a new petition to add a series of mental health conditions - including PTSD - to the list of debilitating medical conditions is going to be denied.
+Medical Cannabis for PTSD for Veterans, Police, Firefighters and Other American Citizens The latest effort to add PTSD to the List of Qualifying Conditions to Register with the Oregon Medical Marijuana Program has completely failed.
+We are sad to report that a new petition to add a series of mental health conditions - including PTSD - to the list of debilitating medical conditions has not been given another chance by appealing to the court and has been offically declared denied.
 Edward Glick, activist, petitioned the Oregon Medical Marijuana Program to add Clinical Depression, Depressive Symptoms, Post-Traumatic Stress Disorder (PTSD), Severe Anxiety, Agitation and Insomnia to Those Diseases and Conditions Which Qualify as ‘Debilitating Medical Conditions’ under the Oregon Medical Marijuana Act.

 Written patient testimony was allowed, gathered and submitted - apparently all to no avail.
 Below is the final report of the expert panel.
 Of note, 4 members voted to oppose all conditions, including Dr. Higginson, OMMP Director.
 Some wonder if it was even looked at before rejection.
 Writes Attorney Lee Berger -